aguzmant103/terraforming-mars/README.md

 This implementation of Terraforming Mars is implemented using OOP in Typescript as part of Object Oriented Programming course.

+## How to run me
+1. Change directory to the main "terraforming-mars" folder.
+2. Run 'node tests.js' and experiment by toggling the different console elements.
+Alternatively.
+2. Run 'node'
+3. Interactively use the following commands:
+4. PENDING OF IMPLEMENTATION

 ## Out of Scope

 The following features have being deliveratively left out from implementation from the original game: